februarydtz/Algorithm/Dynamic/Dynamic Programming.md

     </tbody>
 </table><br>

-&emsp;From this we get the optimal solution: when the number of items is 5 and the total capacity is 13, the maximum backpack value is 28
+From this we get the optimal solution: when the number of items is 5 and the total capacity is 13, the maximum backpack value is 28